julionavarrete/ExData_Plotting1/README.md

 4 years.
 Different electrical quantities and some sub-metering values are available.

-Upzip the file in your working directory
+Unzip the file in your working directory

 The following descriptions of the 9 variables in the dataset are taken from